greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/classic-partition.html.md

   DEFAULT PARTITION other );
 ```

-> **Note** While the Postgres Planner allows list partitions with multi-column (composite) partition keys, the Greenplum Query Optimizer does not support this.
+> **Note** While the Postgres-based planner allows list partitions with multi-column (composite) partition keys, the Greenplum query optimizer (GPORCA) does not support this.

 ### <a id="topic70c"></a>Defining Multi-level Partitions